LeoManzini/MicroServices/README.md

 # MicroServices
-Repository used while learning about microservices and DevOps
+Repository used while learning about DevOps